piotrkaczmarek/people_on_topics/readme.md

 ========================
 Showcase demo of scalable realtime application.
 Not production ready yet.
 ## Overview
 People on Topics is a chat app without the concept of chatrooms.
-Instead it lets users to choose the only two important things when it comes to chatting with strangers:
+Instead it lets users choose the only two important things when it comes to chatting with strangers:

 - the people who you talk with
 - the topics you talk about.